PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 NotInt := !int
 ```

-We can construct subtraction types fairly easily by combining negative and intersection types, like this:
+We can contype subtraction types fairly easily by combining negative and intersection types, like this:
 ```rust
 SomeInts := {0, 1, 2, 3, 4, 5, 6}
 EvenNumbers := {0, 0.0, 2, 2.0, 4, 4.0, 6, 6.0}